TypicalHog/THCrypt/README.md

 **THCrypt -d password.txt image-enc.jpg image-dec.jpg**

 ## Drag & drop
-Just simply drag the file onto the THCrypt.exe
+Just simply drag the file onto the THCrypt.exe (encrypted files will be given extension .enc)

 Note: You should create key.txt file beforehand.
 (16 characters long key should be sufficient)